-The above adjustments in airflow are subject to motor horsepower range/capacity.
+The above adjustments in airflow are subject ot motor horsepower range/capacity

-^{2.} Maximum cooling airflow is achieved when switches SW2-1, SW2-2, SW2-3 and SW1-5 are set to ON, and SW4-3 is set to OFF.

-^{3.} All heating CFM's are when low/medium heat rise adjustment switch (SW1-3) and comfort/efficiency adjustment switch (SW1-4) are both set to OFF.

-^{4.} Ductwork must be sized for high-heating CFM within the operational range of ESP.
-Operation within the blank areas of the chart is not recommended because high-heat operation will be above 1.0 ESP.

-^{5.} All airflows on 21" casing size furnaces are 5% less on side return only installations.
+- 2. Maximum cooling airflow is achieved when switches SW2-1, SW2-2, SW2-3 and SW1-5 are set to ON, and SW4-3 is set to OFF. - 3.
+All heating CFM's are when comfort/efficiency adjustment switch (SW1-4) is set to OFF. - 4.
+Ductwork must be sized for high-heating CFM within the operational range of ESP.
+Operation within the blank areas of the chart is not recommended because high-heat operation will be above 1.0 ESP. - 5.
+All airflows on 21" (533 mm) casing size furnaces are 5% less on side return only installations.

-^{6.} Return air above 1800 CFM on 24.5" casing sizes requires two sides, one side and bottom or bottom only, to allow sufficient airflow to the furnace.